 I’ve not been fat my entire life, but I was always treated like I was.

-I noticed the dimness on my young face fade further through the years of photos.
+I noticed the dimness on my young face fade further throughout the years of photos.

 A photo that stood out was one of me in a bikini.
-I had visible abdominal muscles then—there was no date on the photo, but I'm guessing we were around 14.
+I had visible abdominal muscles then—there was no date on the photo, but I'm guessing we were around 14 or 15.

 I stood on the right side, one-point-five human-sized spaces away from two of my tiny “friends” who crowded beside each other on the left.
 Both with their prideful smiles juxtaposed with my feigned, squinting grin—seemingly holding back tears.